HiAS7/The-Sauce-Book-Online/_classes/Paladin.md

 ##### TENETS or REDEMPTION
-The tenets of the Oath of Redemption hold a paladin to a high standard of peace and justice.\
+The tenets of the Oath of Redemption hold a paladin to a high standard of peace and justice.<br/>
 **Peace.** Violence is a weapon of last resort.
-Diplomacy and understanding are the paths to long-lasting peace.\
+Diplomacy and understanding are the paths to long-lasting peace.<br/>
 **Innocence.** All people begin life in an innocent state, and it is their environment or the influence of dark forces that drives them to evil.
-By setting the proper example, and working to heal the wounds of a deeply flawed world, you can set anyone on a righteous path.\
+By setting the proper example, and working to heal the wounds of a deeply flawed world, you can set anyone on a righteous path.<br/>
 **Patience.** Change takes time.
 Those who have walked the path of the wicked must be given reminders to keep them honest and true.
-Once you have planted the seed of righteousness in a creature, you must work day after day to allow that seed to survive and flourish.\
+Once you have planted the seed of righteousness in a creature, you must work day after day to allow that seed to survive and flourish.<br/>
 **Wisdom.** Your heart and mind must stay clear, for eventually you will be forced to admit defeat.
 While every creature can be redeemed, some are so far along the path of evil that you have no